 If you want a place to drink that sports some great views, our very own Anthony recommends The Waterway in Little Venice.
 While the prices are a bit steeper, the surroundings are worth the premium.
 With a wide, sweeping terrace overlooking the canal, this is definitely one for a sunny afternoon, Pimms in hand.
 It’s a great spot for a bite to eat, too.

 Store your Bags Near Paddington

-It doesn’t get easier than this.
+It’s very easy to find our luggage storage locations around Paddington Station.
 Spring Street is a mere one minute walk from the Station, and we’ve got two StashPoints here to choose from.
 Stop off at Charlie’s Barber Shop and get going.
 If you need storage late at night or on the weekend, the Shakespeare Hotel is just 3 minutes from the station and offers 24/7 storage at Stasher’s unbeatable value.

 - Luggage storage near Natural History Museum

 - Luggage storage near London Bridge Station